Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 I make no apologies for keeping Clackmannanshire firmly in the minds of the UK Government and the decision makers who lead it, as I want to maximise the investment coming to the wee county and to my wider constituency of Ochil and South Perthshire from Westminster.
 Developing geothermal energy in Clackmannanshire has the potential to combine heritage with new technology to bring investment to the county, turning a so called negative legacy into jobs, training and long-term opportunities for the county.
 This is what I believe Government is for—not to deliver every job, but to ensure that every part of our country can take advantage of the opportunities afforded to it.
 I hope that the Minister will help Clackmannanshire achieve its potential this evening.

 What a very lively Adjournment debate.
 They rarely get as good as this: a seamless team effort from my hon.
 Friend the Member for Ochil and South Perthshire (Luke Graham) and his colleagues focusing on a particularly fascinating new area of technology.
-It is a refreshing change to have Members who are passionate about their Scottish constituencies, and who are prepared to stand up and work with the UK Government rather than just criticise and carp.
+It is a refreshing change to hear Members who are passionate about their Scottish constituencies, and who are prepared to stand up and work with the UK Government rather than just criticise and carp.
 That sense of working together to deliver this technology is very important.

 I am delighted to be able to talk more about the Clackmannanshire geothermal energy project, which, as my hon.
 Friend rightly set out, looks to use a local resource from the legacy of decades of mining in a way that helps us to meet our renewable energy targets, and create jobs and innovation for the future.
 My hon.
 Friend made reference to our renewable energy successes.
 We are right, collectively across the UK, to be proud of them.
-Thanks to investment in innovation by UK taxpayers, working together north and south and east and west of the border, we are very much on target to achieve 30% energy supply from renewables by 2020.
+Thanks to investment in innovation by UK taxpayers, working together north and south of the border, and east and west we are very much on target to achieve 30% energy supply from renewables by 2020.
 In fact, it looks as if we will go substantively beyond that.
 Scotland with its beauty—my hon.
 Friend alluded to it; his speech was a wonderful travel advert for his constituency—natural geographic advantages and engineering expertise has very much been in the forefront of that.

 That brings me to the role of geothermal energy, which is a critical part of the renewable energy resource.
 It can be used in several ways, for example heat networks.
 The UK Government have set aside over £300 million to invest in district heat networks over the next few years.
 They are a really important way of bringing it forward.
 Deep geothermal power is another opportunity to create heat and generate power, as my hon.
 Friend the Member for Stirling (Stephen Kerr) discussed.

 This is not about finding new resource.
 The mining legacy has created a lot of holes in the ground beneath our feet, which have filled up with water.
 The water has become heated and is now available without drilling deep wells.
 This is relatively easy to set up.
 I am proud to be working with the Coal Authority and others to consider how we might manage this mining legacy.
-Across the UK, it has recently been assessed that there are over 2 million GW hours of low carbon energy stored in mine workings across the UK.
+Across the UK, it has recently been assessed that there are over 2 million GW hours of low-carbon energy stored in mine workings across the UK.
 I feel strongly that we should be looking at how to extract it.

 As I said, there are several ways to use this very valuable resource.
 We can use it as heat to supply homes and businesses.
 It can help to deliver the clean growth aspects of our industrial strategy, because it can be used to provide heat to certain business sectors.
 It can also provide opportunities for energy through regeneration and storage.
-There is a lot of work being done on storage capability.
+A lot of work is being done on storage capability.
 The problem with renewables is that they can be very intermittent.
 How do we store energy in a liquid state?
 Deep networks could be a way to help us to lead the world on this going forward.
 We are looking across the UK to see how we might exploit this great resource.

 As my hon.
 Friend the Member for Ochil and South Perthshire eloquently and passionately set out, we have opportunities in Clackmannanshire to understand how we might use this local resource better.
 He set out the wider benefits from this potential source: not just lower cost lower carbon energy for his constituents, but creating businesses, creating innovation, creating jobs, reducing energy bills, reducing fuel poverty and reducing social inequalities.
 It could establish Clackmannanshire as a global authority on geothermal energy, attracting inward investment and innovation from other countries across the world.
 The Department and I are very keen to see more of such projects coming forward, because they deliver carbon savings, cost reductions and innovation.